“My kids call me the phone fanatic,” a mom states.

 All of the above parents are referring to their children’s use of technology.
 Smart phones, television, computers, tablets, games, iPads, iPods – at times they seem to take over children’s lives.
 Kids appear to be chained to these devices that beep, ring, ding, sing, bang, glare, and glow!
 In some cases, the same may be true for the adults in a family.

 The Concerns about Technology

-Mary Pipher, author of The Shelter of Each Other: Rebuilding Our Families, writes that “family members are in the same house, but no longer interacting.”
+Mary Pipher, author of The Shelter of Each Other, writes that “family members are in the same house, but no longer interacting.”
 Often times, members of a family are having “private experiences with different electronic equipment.”

 - A – Assessing